 Former Spanish dictator Francisco Franco suppressed Catalan autonomy and identity during his 1938-75 rule.
 But the democratic constitution that emerged from dictatorship granted Catalonia autonomy in 1979.

 Massive Catalan nationalist protests ensued, leading to a non-binding referendum in 2014 despite Madrid calling it illegal.
-The referendum passed with 80 percent voting in favor, but turnout was less that 40 percent.
+The referendum passed with 80 percent voting in favor, but turnout was less than 40 percent.